BartMassey/huffman/README.md

 Included are file compression and decompression utilities that exercises the codebase.
 Performance is slower than but comparable to bzip2.
-On my laptop (Pentium M 1.6GHz with 1GB RAM) bzip2 takes 0.9 seconds to compress the text of Moby Dick, producing a 382KB file from a 1243KB original.
-My hencode utility takes 3.8 seconds to compress this file, producing a 713KB compressed file (including a 0.5KB decompression table).
-Decompression with hdecode takes 2.4 seconds, vs 0.4 seconds for bzip2.
+On my home box (Intel Core 4) bzip2 takes 100ms to compress the text of Moby Dick, producing a 389KB file from a 1276KB original.
+My hencode utility takes 340ms to compress this file, producing a 740KB compressed file.
+Decompression with hdecode takes 190ms seconds, vs 40ms for bzip2.

 The plan for this program was to enhance the Huffman code module such that it ccould be used as a basis for an